jb55/oot_bitset/README.md

 TL;DR: The flag ID encodes both the word and the bit — it’s the coordinate of the bit!

-Hacker news folks say this is not that new or interesting, but I thought it was!
-I hope some others find it interesting as well.

 | Bits | 15…4 *(12 bits)* | 3…0 *(4 bits)* |
 | ---- | ---------------- | -------------- |
 | Use  | **word index**   | **bit index**  |